 What do Locals do in Chicago?

 I’ve now lived in Chicago longer than I’ve lived anywhere else, even the 17 years growing up in New Jersey.
 For the last ten years, I have been traveling a lot – sometimes for more than a year and more recently, I’d be away for a couple months at a time.
-But this summer, I stayed put.
-I spent the entire summer here and I loved it.
+But during the summer, I try to stay put.
+Summer is the best time to be in Chicago!